Configure Kubelogin

 -

-After generating the kubeconfig file, refer to Add AKS cluster to add the Azure cluster with Azure AD enabled.
+After generating the kubeconfig file, see Add AKS cluster to add the Azure cluster with Azure AD enabled.

 Portworx Backup currently supports Service Principal and Managed Service Identity login modes for kubelogin.